Fast Iteration of Spaced k-mers: Methods

 Note that we limited our implementation to $k \leq 32$, for both the initial and the extracted spaced $k$-mer.
-For most applications, this is the typically sufficient limit anyway, and allows us to leverage rolling encoding, as a $k$-mer fits into a 64-bit word.
+For common applications such as homology search, metagenomic classification, and short read mapping this is the typically sufficient limit anyway, see Supplementary Table S1.
+This allows us to leverage rolling encoding, as a $k$-mer fits into a 64-bit word.
 Larger values of $k$ are however possible with additional bit operations or adaptation to, e.\,g., 128-bit registers, but left as future work.